 "Thanks soooooo much for turning me on to Delicata squash.
 I absolutely adore this heavenly squash." ~ Julie

 RECIPE for ROASTED DELICATA SQUASH

 Salt & pepper to taste

-Preheat oven to 400F.
+Heat oven to 400F/200C.
 (You can also roast vegetables at 375F or 425F, to match the oven temperature for dinner.
 Just adjust the timing.)
 For easy cleanup later, line a baking sheet with foil or parchment.

 Dump all those delicata smilie faces into a big bowl and drizzle the olive oil over top.
-Wash your hands -- because now you're gonna get in their with your hands, tossing the squash with your hands, distributing the oil.
-(Why do it with our hands?
+Wash your hands – because now you're gonna get in there with your hands, tossing the squash with your hands, distributing the oil.
+(Why toss the vegetables and oil with our hands?
 Because it takes less oil.
 If you just drizzle the pan or the squash, without helping to distribute the oil, it takes a lot, lot more.)
-Arrange in a single layer on the baking sheet -- it's worth taking an extra minute or two to put them in a single layer, smilie sides up, of course.
+Arrange in a single layer on the baking sheet – it's worth taking an extra minute or two to put them in a single layer, smilie sides up, of course.
 No frowns!